For Rebekah and I, this dish is our most intensely romantic meal… it was the meal that began everything for us as a couple.

 1/2 stick butter, about 2 ounces

 In a large pan, bring to boil 3 quarts of water, with 2 or 3 tablespoons of salt, and boil the pasta until just al dente.
 Strain into a colander, rinse with cold water, shake loose and set aside.

-Now add the already sauted shrimp, fresh tomatoes or Paquillo peppers, Italian parsley and capers, black pepper, and simmer until married.
+Add the already salted shrimp, fresh tomatoes or red bell peppers, Italian parsley and capers, salt and black pepper, and simmer until married.

 Remove from the heat.
 The shrimp will fully cook in the pan before serving, but will remain plump, crunchy and perfect.

-Place pasta on top of sauce, stir in and serve with shaved Parmigiano Reggiano cheese all over.
+Place pasta on top of sauce, stir in and serve with shaved Parmigiano Reggiano cheese.
+Enjoy!